R-Scibor/Bajabongo-Engine/docs/tech_debt.md

 - Needs a "Post-Load" system to recreate Box2D bodies from the loaded data, as physics handles (b2BodyId) cannot be saved directly.

+ECS & Hierarchy: [
+    Optimization:
+    - HierarchySystem currently iterates all ParentComponents.
+For very deep hierarchies, we might need topological sorting or breadth-first traversal to ensure parents update before children in a single frame (currently if child updates before parent, it lags one frame).
+    - Dirty Flags: Only update children if parent moved.

+    Features:
+    - Detaching: Currently we only support destroying children.
+We need a way to "Drop" an item (detach from parent, keep world transform).
+]
 ]